What is the advantage of an AdjusTable® extension table over a custom fit table?

 The Sew AdjusTable® Company will determine which part needs replacing and send her a new part at a reasonable price ($20 - $30 depending on the part), and she’s up and running again for minimal cost.

-Other advantages to consider: Sew AdjusTables feature unbreakable, heavy-duty legs, which add stability and durability to the table.
+Other advantages to consider: Sew AdjusTables feature unbreakable, heavy-duty legs, which will never fall off or break.
 Sew AdjusTables will convert to L-shape to fit an extra large machine.
 We can usually ship tables within 24 to 48 hrs of receiving your order if you request it.

 How do I clean and care for my acrylic table?
 A soft terry cloth, cheese cloth, or an old t-shirt works well to clean your table.
 Do not use paper towels because the fibers are coarse and will scratch the surface.
 A mild solution of dish detergent and warm water takes off stubborn dirt easily without harming the acrylic.
 To obtain a smooth, surface use furniture spray polish, such as Pledge.
 We treat every table before it ships with a generic brand of Pledge called Quality Care Lemon Furniture Polish, it gives a smooth hard surface which will help your fabric glide easily.
 When you spray, try not to spray in the cracks because it's hard to get it out... just spray lightly on the top surface and rub it clean with a soft cloth.
 You'll love the results!!
 Other Plexiglass cleaners are available in stores such as Plexiclear or Brillianize which are also highly recommended.
 DO NOT USE CLEANERS CONTAINING AMMONIA, ALCOHOL OR ACETONE such as Windex or 409 which will harm your new table.